FREE Case Review (866) 588-0600

 The lowest form of assault is a misdemeanor.
 These usually don’t involve a serious injury, and it’s usually a simple assault.

-What is the highest assault charge?
+What is the difference between felonious assault and regular assault?

 Hire an Experienced Attorney to Help With a Felonious Assault